valtech-sd/amqp-cacoon/readme.md

 ## Overview

 This is a basic library to provide amqp support.
-This library is a wrapper around amqplib and makes amqp easier to work with.
+Originally, this library was a wrapper around amqplib.
+It has since been updated to work with [node-amqp-connection-manager](https://github.com/jwalton/node-amqp-connection-manager), which provides support for behind-the-scenes retries on network failure.
+Node-amqp-connection-manager guarantees receipt of published messages and provides wrappers around potentially non-persistent channels.

 ## Features

-- Simple interace around amqplib
+- Simple interace around `node-amqp-manager`
-- Publish flow control included out of the box (Wait for drain event if we can't publish)
+- ~Publish flow control included out of the box (Wait for drain event if we can't publish)
-- timeout if drain event does not occurs after some amount of time when channel is not ready to receive a publish
+- timeout if drain event does not occurs after some amount of time when channel is not ready to receive a publish~.
+As of 9/26, the publish on drain functionality has been removed, as `node-amqp-manager` does not support it at this time (pending a bugfix).
 - Consume single or batch of messages

 ## Requirements to tests